learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### Visitor

 - `Visitor __init__(self, name)`
-  - Visitor should be initialized with a name
+  - Visitor is initialized with a name
 - `Visitor property name`
   - Returns the visitor's name
   - Names must be of type `str`